 Ashmore has procedures in place to afford staff with a means of airing concerns about behaviour or decisions that are perceived to be unethical.
 This can be done either directly or on a confidential basis about possible wrongdoing in the firm ('whistleblowing procedures').

 Recruitment

-We believe our unique business model and culture leads existing employees to recommend Ashmore as a good place to work to help us to attract the most talented candidates.
+Ashmore believes that its unique business model and culture leads existing employees to recommend Ashmore as a good place to work to help the Group to attract the most talented candidates.

 Training